LadderToday/core/CONTRIBUTING.md

 # Please Read

-Please read these instructions before submitting issues to the Smoke repository.
+Please read these instructions before submitting issues to the Core repository.
 The issue tracker is for bugs and specific implementation discussion **only**.
 It should not be used for other purposes, as described below.

 ## Bug Reports